CC BY License

 Can I use your music for high-budget projects like feature films?

-Can I use your music in commercial projects?
+Can I use your music in video games?

 Can I modify your music under CC BY?